mvcortez/Bayesian-Inference/README.md

 # Bayesian-Inference
+These are accompanying codes for "Hierarchical Bayesian models for inference in biochemical reactions with delays".

  fixed.py - performs sampling for a hierarchical model with fixed birth delays.

  fnorm.py - performs sampling for a model with distributed birth delays.
 The delay hyperpriors are set as informative folded normal distributions.